ST10446912/ST10446912/README.md

 ## ⚡ Fun Facts

 - I love solving puzzles and playing chess.
-- I enjou building Gaming Pc's
+- I enjoy building Gaming Pc's

 Thanks for visiting my profile!
 Feel free to check out my repositories and get in touch if you’d like to collaborate.